AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 The gauge system can also be used to incentivize different things than just pools directly.
 For instance, incentives for Curve voters can be linked to a gauge for which received emissions are placed on bribing platforms like Votemarket.

 Overall, there is no restriction on which pools or pairs can have a gauge other than that they should pass the gauge governance vote.
-The idea is however that all gauges should have a link with an Angle Protocol stablecoin (like agEUR) or the Angle protocol more generally, as the governance token of the protocol is being distributed as incentive.
+The idea is however that all gauges should have a link with an Angle Protocol stablecoin (like EURA) or the Angle protocol more generally, as the governance token of the protocol is being distributed as incentive.

 Given that a wide range of contracts can be considered Angle protocol gauges, the system distinguishes several gauge types.